 Darren Groth is a Vancouver author and citizen of Canada, having moved from his native Australia in 2007.
 His novels include Kindling and the highly acclaimed YA work, Are You Seeing Me?.
-His new novel, titled Exchange of Heart in AUS/NZ, will be published August 2017.
-In CAN/US, the book will be released October 2017 under the title Munro vs. the Coyote.
+His novel Exchange of Heart in AUS/NZ was published August 2017.
+In CAN/US, the book was released under the title Munro vs. the Coyote.
+His latest novel Infinite Blue, co-written with his brother Simon Groth will be published in September 2018

 Darren was the winner of the 2016 Adelaide Festival Award for Young Adult Literature and has been a finalist in numerous other prestigious prizes including the CBCA Book of the Year (Australia), the Prime Minister's Literary Awards (Australia), the Governor General's Literary Awards (Canada) and the BC Book Prizes (Canada).